mishedone/mo-hover-gallery/README.md

 The class is fully covered with Jasmine specs.

+### Award winner

+This project was nominated in the JS Classes Innovation Award in February 2014 and won the 3rd prize.
+You can find more details [here](https://www.jsclasses.org/package/322-JavaScript-Switch-images-in-a-gallery-when-user-hovers-them.html).

 ### Dependencies

 The class is using basic jQuery functionality like selectors.
 It has been tested